pinobatch/240p-test-mini/nes/README.md

   resolutions as the Dreamcast version.
 It comes as a disc image for a modded GameCube, a DOL file for SD Media Launcher on GameCube, and a DOL file for Homebrew Channel on Wii.

-* The author of the NES port also maintains a port to Game Boy and Game Boy Color and a port to Game Boy Advance.
+The author of the NES port also maintains a port to Game Boy, which is enhanced for Super Game Boy and Game Boy Color, and a port to Game Boy Advance.

 [ca65]: https://cc65.github.io/cc65/
 [Pillow]: https://pillow.readthedocs.org/